PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/ClusteringK-Means.md

 As discussed in the above video, clustering is an example of **Unsupervised Learning**, as we do not provide the algorithm with explicit labels.
-The algorithm automatically looks for underlying features in the dataset which lead to clusters.
+The algorithm automatically looks for underlying features in the dataset which lead to clusters which are similar.

 ## 2) Workshop